PaulVaucelle/FlyingTop/README.md

 git cms-addpkg EgammaAnalysis/ElectronTools

+git cms-addpkg RecoJets/JetProducers

 scram b -j 8

 # these packages are used in the flyingtop_MC(data).py files

-# Electron p4 and Muon rochester corrections are directly applied in the code though different methods as well as for PileUp
+# Electron p4 and Muon rochester corrections are directly applied in the code through different methods as well as for PileUp

 ###
 ### compilation :